Wednesday, October 13, 2010

 To build the home, he stole wood, glass, bricks, molding, and even nails from neighbors and friends.
 He couldn’t find a level, but that didn’t stop him.

-“It took only two months to build,” said Duncan Donut, a 6-year-old, neutered Domestic Short Hair from Seattle.
+“It took only eleven months to build,” said Duncan, a 6-year-old, neutered Domestic Short Hair from Seattle.
 “Whenever I needed to measure something I pretty much just guessed.”

 Duncan admitted that being “cross-eyed” didn’t help much